-Z) is also a problem : the value you see in the GUI returns back to its previous value, but the image will stay the same; and it's not a problem of cache, if you generate a new image, the value used will be the one before you made the undo !
-The only solution to get back a good value is to change this value again.
+Using Undo (Ctrl/Cmd + Z) is also a problem : the value you see in the GUI returns back to its previous value, but the image will stay the same; and it's not a problem with the cache.
+If you generate a new image, the value used will be the one before you made the undo !
+The only solution to get the correct value back is to change this value again.

-Also using the "Replace Clip" feature of Premiere Pro might lead to some corrupted project with Blackmagic RAW plugin, but not with BRAW Studio.
+Also using Premiere Pro's "Replace Clip" feature of might lead to some corrupted projects with the Blackmagic RAW plugin, but not with BRAW Studio.

 If you want to know more about Blackmagic Raw BMD plugin issues, here are some users posts on the official Blackmagic forums :

 In BRAW Studio, we already know that some Mac OSX users experienced crashes with BRAW Studio and others have our plugin running just fine.
-We didn't find the origin of these crashes for now we are still investigating.
+We have not found the origin of these crashes, for now we are still investigating.

 Yes of course !
 Because it will also install the Blackmagic RAW Player and the Explorer / Finder thumbnail previewer, which are awesome tools for your daily workflow.
 But you should uninstall the Adobe plugins that are installed along with them if you want to use BRAW Studio.
 You can use our own uninstaller for that, there will be a checkbox for uninstalling Blackmagic RAW.